-Conservation Education: Effective Program Design provides zoo and aquarium educators with a comprehensive overview of how to design, develop, implement and evaluate education programs and exhibit interpretive elements.
+Conservation Education: Creating Effective Learning Experiences provides zoo and aquarium educators with a comprehensive overview of how to design, develop, implement and evaluate education programs and exhibit interpretive elements.
 Course materials include the latest research and trends in informal science education.

 After completing this course, participants will be better able to:

 Assess needs, design, and develop education programs, and evaluate programs and exhibits.